How do we build a Scalable Interactive Model of an Off-World Community?

-We will in the coming decades establish ourselves in orbit around the Moon, on the surface of Mars, and in a more distant future on moons of Jupiter and Saturn.
+We will, in the coming decades, establish ourselves in orbit around the Moon, on the surface of Mars, and in a more distant future, on the moons of Jupiter and Saturn.
 To get there we must learn how to sustain human life in hostile environments, with limited resupply.
 What balance of mechanical and biological systems will be required to sustain human life in a growing, off-world habitat?

-On June 1 SIMOC went live at the National Geographic Education Resource Library!
+- SIMOC went live at the National Geographic Education Resource Library.
+Learn more.

-With the close of May 2020, SIMOC enjoyed three full years in development, from prototype to viable, scalable, reliable platform for world-wide citizen scientist engagement.
+- SIMOC completed development, from prototype to viable, scalable, reliable platform for world-wide citizen scientist engagement.